 When you are burdened with adversity, it may be difficult to figure out what you're feeling.
 You may be unsure if your symptoms are mild, moderate or severe!
 Let's get to the sigh of relief moment…

 You may feel helpless and hopeless.
 But remember, depression is a treatable condition.
-Help me, help you.
+Help me to help you.